Casualties of the Sri Lankan civil war

 While the majority of civilian deaths were that of the Tamil minority, the war also took many Sinhalese and Muslim lives.
 The LTTE were estimated to be responsible for 3,700 to 4,100 civilian deaths in over 200 separate attacks.
 However, this figure only accounts for those killed in open attacks.
 Rajan Hoole, a human rights activist claims that various dissident sources allege that the number of Tamil dissenters and prisoners from rival armed groups clandestinely killed by the LTTE in detention or otherwise ranges from 8,000 - 20,000, although he later stated that western agencies dismissed his figures as exaggeration.
 In response to the killings of Sinhalese and Muslims, LTTE leader Prabhakaran denied allegations of killing civilians, claiming to condemn such acts of violence; and claimed that LTTE had instead attacked armed home guards who were "death-squads let loose on Tamil civilians" and Sinhalese settlers who were "brought to the Tamil areas to forcibly occupy the land."
 Amnesty International has noted that in several massacres of Sinhalese and Muslims, the victims had not been home guards or armed settlers.
-Human Rights Watch has noted that LTTE had engaged in ethnic cleansing of Sinhalese and Muslim villagers.
+Human Rights Watch has noted that LTTE had engaged in "ethnic cleansing" of Sinhalese and Muslim villagers.

-Around 27,000 LTTE cadres, 28,708 Sri Lankan Army personnel, 1000+ Sri Lankan police, 1,165 Indian soldiers were said to have died in the conflict.
+Around 27,000 LTTE cadres, 28,708 Sri Lankan military personnel, 1000+ Sri Lankan police, 1,165 Indian soldiers were said to have died in the conflict.
 Another 5,000 Sri Lankan military members went missing in action.
 In 2008, the LTTE revealed that "22,390 fighters who have lost their lives in the armed struggle since 27 November 1982".
 Minister of Defence Gotabhaya Rajapaksa said on an interview with state television that 23,790 Sri Lankan military personnel were killed since 1981 (it was not specified if police or other non armed forces personnel were included in this particular figure).
 The Uppsala Conflict Data Program, a university-based data collection program considered to be "one of the most accurate and well-used data-sources on global armed conflicts" provides free data to the public and has divided Sri Lanka's conflicts into groups based on the actors involved.
 It collectively reported that between 1990 and 2009 between 59,193 and 75,601 people were killed in Sri Lanka during various three types of organized armed conflict: "State-based" conflicts, those that involved the Government of Sri Lanka against rebel groups(LTTE and the JVP), "Non-state" conflicts, those conflicts that did not involve the government of Sri Lanka (e.g. LTTE vs. LTTE-Karuna Faction, and LTTE vs. PLOTE), as well as "One-sided" violence, that involved deliberate attacks against civilians perpetrated by the Government of Sri Lanka.